Hot Jupiters are Inflated Primarily by Shallow Heating: Thermal Evolution Model

 \section{Thermal Evolution Model}

 Our planetary interiors are modeled similarly to \citet{Thorngren2023}; we solve in one dimension the equations of hydrostatic equilibrium, mass conservation, and a suitable equation of state.
 We use \citet{Chabrier2021} for the H/He (with hydrogen and helium mass fractions as $X=0.754$ and $Y=0.246$ respectively), which in turn incorporates the \citet{Militzer2013} computations for the entropy.
 For the metals, we use a 50\%/50\% rock/ice mixture by mass from ANEOS \citep{Thompson1990}.
-These are placed in a fixed-mass $10~M_\oplus$ core; the remaining metal is mixed into the envelope via the additive volumes approximation.
+These are placed in a fixed-mass $10~M_\oplus$ core; the remaining metal is mixed into the envelope via the additive volumes approximation\footnote{In cases where the planet is highly enriched in metals, the bulk of the metals are in the more compressible envelope rather than the core, leading to a smaller radius at a given metal enrichment and mass than a planet with a more massive core.}.

 In \citet{Thorngren2018}, the thermal evolution was the sum of the intrinsic luminosity \citep[calculated from the atmosphere models of ][]{Fortney2007} and an anomalous heating power $P_a(F)$ which was to be estimated: